Shelby Mustang: 1967-1968 Shelby GT350 / GT500

 Documented plans to introduce a convertible mid-production year were shelved due to supply, production and financial problems that happened as soon as the first cars started to arrive at Shelby's Los Angeles facility in September.
-By October 1966, Ford took control over engineering and purchasing.
+By October 1966, Ford took control of engineering and purchasing.
 A.O.
-Smith was tapped to fix the fiberglass fitment and quality problems.
-Six months later, in May 1967, the decision was made to terminate the California-based Shelby operation.
-On August 18, 1967, a small staff, along with the remaining engineering cars, was sent to Ionia.
-The small staff of the newly formed Shelby Automotive, Inc. had substantially less involvement after this time.
+Smith was tapped to fix the fitting of fiberglass components.
+In May 1967 the decision was made to terminate the California-based Shelby operation.
+On August 18, 1967, a small carryover Shelby staff, along with the remaining engineering cars, was sent to Ionia, Michigan; Shelby personnel had substantially less involvement after this time.